hopegray/hopegray/README.md

 - 👋 Hi, I’m @hopegray
-- 👀 I’m interested in learning machine language.
+- 👀 I’m learning data analytics and machine language.
 My research is at the intersection of spiritual care and the electronic health record.
 I'm also researching self-reported symptoms of COVID-19.
-- 🌱 I’m currently learning python and natural laguage processing concepts.
+- 🌱 I’m developing using python and I am learning about large language models.
-- 💞️ I’m looking to collaborate on a NLP project with one of my classmates.
 - 📫 How to reach me ... hopegray@uab.edu

 <!---